PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 This view is the default project navigator provided by |EclipseIDE|_.
 All third-party plugins, like the `Git tooling <#git-perspective>`_, is integrated with it.
 If you experience any issue with the `Project view`_, you can open the **Project Explorer** and complete the task.

-In previous version of |PhaserEditor|_ we used this view to navigate the resources, but it is not as friendly for game development as we wish.
-With the time, we should implement many of the features provided by this view in the `Project view`_ and short the gap.
+In the previous version of |PhaserEditor|_, we used this view to navigate the resources, but it is not as friendly for game development as we wish.
+Eventually, we should implement many of the features provided by this view in the `Project view`_ and short the gap.

-`Learn more in the Eclipse Help about the Project Explorer view <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/reference/ref-27.htm?cp=0_4_4_1_4>`_
+`Learn more in the Eclipse Help about the Project Explorer view <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/reference/ref-27.htm?cp=0_4_4_1_4>`_

 Terminal view
 -------------